Evve01/Linsl/README.md

 # Linsl

-Linsl -- Linsl is not Scheme or Lisp -- is a *very* simple Lisp/Scheme like language.
+Linsl &ndash; Linsl is not Scheme or Lisp &ndash; is a *very* simple Lisp/Scheme like language.
 It is currently technically functional and (should be) turing complete, although far from complete (or even really pleasant to use).